ddsky/api-league-clients/javascript/docs/TextApi.md

 //headerApiKey.apiKeyPrefix = 'Token';

 let apiInstance = new ApiLeague.TextApi();
-let text = A rather complex text, hard to read, and highly convoluted using acronym TERMS.; // String | The text to score for readability. apiInstance.scoreReadability(text, (error, data, response) => {
+let text = "A rather complex text, hard to read, and highly convoluted using acronym TERMS."; // String | The text to score for readability. apiInstance.scoreReadability(text, (error, data, response) => {
   if (error) {
     console.error(error);